Student Code of Conduct

 Privacy of Hearings

 All conduct hearings shall be closed hearings and not open to the public.
-The following people will be allowed to attend the entire hearing: the university presenter, faculty complainant, accused student, their advisor (if any) and conduct board members.
+The following people will be allowed to attend the entire hearing: the university presenter, faculty complainant, respondent, their advisor or observer (if any) and the board members.
 Witnesses will be allowed to be present only when they are providing testimony.
-Admission of any other person to the conduct board hearing shall be at the discretion of the hearing facilitator.
-Only the members of the academic misconduct board will be present during deliberations.
+Admission of any other person to the conduct board hearing shall be at the discretion of the hearing facilitator and must be approved by the Director of Student Conduct.
+Only theboard members will be present during the closed deliberations.

 Hearings Involving Multiple Respondents

-If an academic misconduct incident alleges to have more than one accused student, a joint hearing will be at the discretion of the director of Student Conduct.
+If an academic misconduct incident alleges to have more than one respondent, a joint hearing will be at the discretion of the Director of Student Conduct.

 Evidence